-Shopping in Style: Members are encouraged to spend more than one year involved in this project so they have time to learn what clothing styles look best on them while they also gain skills in building a versatile wardrobe and staying within their budget.
-Each year enrolled in Shopping should build on the previous year's learning experience.
+Members are encouraged to spend more than one year involved in this project, so they have time to learn what clothing styles look best on them while they also gain skills in building a versatile wardrobe and staying within their budget.
+Each year enrolled in Shopping should build on previous year's learning experience.
+For all levels of this project, participants should bring a garment to display and model for the judge.